Route 261 (Delaware–Pennsylvania): Delaware

 DE 261 begins at an interchange with US 202 and the northern terminus of DE 141 north of Alapocas Run State Park and south of Fairfax in Blue Ball, heading northeast on four-lane divided Foulk Road.
 The route runs near business parks, becoming an undivided road.
 The road continues through the suburban Brandywine Hundred area, passing residences along with a few businesses.
 DE 261 remains a four-lane undivided road through this area, occasionally widening into a divided highway at intersections.
 The route intersects several roads including Murphy Road/Wilson Road, Shipley Road, Silverside Road, and Grubb Road.
-Past the Murphy Road/Wilson Road intersection, a church with a park and ride lot is located northwest of DE 261.
-Between Shipley and Silverside roads, the road crosses Shellpot Creek and passes to the northwest of Brandywine High School and a church that is home to a park and ride lot.
+Between Shipley and Silverside roads, the road crosses Shellpot Creek and passes to the northwest of Brandywine High School.
 Farther northeast, DE 261 comes to an intersection with DE 92 in Ways Corner, at which point it turns north and becomes a two-lane undivided road that passes more homes.
 The route ends at the Pennsylvania state line.

 DE 261 has an annual average daily traffic count ranging from a high of 18,748 vehicles at the Weldin Road intersection to a low of 10,358 vehicles at the Pennsylvania state line.